 Any concerns or support sought by school will be via Cumbria Children's Services who strive to offer families with the support that they require.
 They will work with us to improve outcomes for our pupils and their families, More information is available from their website https://www.cumbria.gov.uk/childrensservices/aboutus.asp

-"St James C of E Infant School is committed to safeguarding and promoting the welfare and well-being of its pupils, engages with young people and staff in Policy and practice developments, proactively encourages feedback and expects all staff and volunteers to share this commitment”.
+"St James' C of E Infant and Nursery School is committed to safeguarding and promoting the welfare and well-being of its pupils, engages with young people and staff in Policy and practice developments, proactively encourages feedback and expects all staff and volunteers to share this commitment”.

 Please see our Rough Guide to Staying Safe leaflet below for more advice on helping your child to stay safe.
 You can also download a guide to keeping safe online by clicking the link: Keeping Under Fives Safe Online.